jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 Go to https://www.coinmarketcap.com and choose to sign up to create a new free account.
 After that is done click in Products tab and then in Crypto API.
 It will take you to the Dashboad for developers and then hover the mouse in the field below API Key and will display a button named COPY KEY, once clicked the message in the button changed to Copied! and that is the API key needed for next instructions.

-### cryptocontrol.io API Key
+### cryptopanic API Key

-Go to https://cryptocontrol.io/en/developers/apis and choose to sign up to create a new free account.
-After done click in the button GET API KEY and it will show you an API key needed for next instructions.
+Go to https://cryptopanic.com/developers/api/ and choose to sign up to create a new free account.
+After done copy the API KEY below "Your free API auth token" message.

 ### Running the Bot